 The Pointermatian will measure between 18 and 22 inches tall, and weigh between 40 and 65 pounds.
 This mix is almost indistinguishable from the traditional Dalmatian other than their size and the color of their coat.
 The german shorthaired pointer is a breed that has a brown and white spotted coat, so the spots area already there to stay with this parent breed.

 He will be an intelligent mixed pup who will have a fixation with birds thanks to his hunting parentage and will need to be exercised every day to stay happy.
 But once in the home he will be a calm and gentle canine companion who will love nothing more than to snuggle into your lap.

 Breeds: Dalmatian & Blue Heeler (Australian Cattle Dog)

 The Blue Dalmatian isn’t actually blue, just a mixed pup with black, white and grey colors that give him a (kind of) blue appearance compared to his Red Heeler relation.
 His coat will be short, but thick and dense which will shed moderately throughout the year.
 He will measure between 18 and 22 inches tall, and 40 to 60 pounds in weight, and be a stocky little pup.

-He will be most happy with a job to complete or ranch to work on, be that herding or coaching farm animals, and he needs an active family who can keep up with his intense exercise demands.
-He will make a great watch dog and family protector, just be sure to socialize him early.
+The Blue Dalmatian will be most happy with a job to complete or ranch to work on, be that herding or coaching farm animals, and he needs an active family who can keep up with his intense exercise demands.
+He will make a great watchdog and family protector, just be sure to socialize him early.
 Because of their sweet nature, Blue Heelers have become popular parent breeds amongst other herding breeds as well.